uohzxela/search-engine/README.md

 ## Search Engine

-A search engine written in Java.
-With web crawler and indexer.
+A search engine written in Java, implemented with web crawler and indexer.
+Supports title-matching mechanism and phrase queries (e.g. "hong kong").

 ## Run the search engine
 To run this program please follow these steps.